Stumbling PSG hope to rediscover form in depleted Ligue 1

 After a third straight league loss left them one point above the relegation places, Bordeaux this week dropped three players, including club captain Laurent Koscielny, from their first-team squad.

-After their game last weekend was called off because of a Covid outbreak at the club, last-placed Saint-Etienne make a belated start to the year at home to sixth-place Lens still severely depleted.
+After their game last weekend was called off because of a Covid outbreak at the club, bottom club Saint-Etienne make a belated start to the year at home to sixth-place Lens still severely depleted.

 "We already have five players at the African Cup but we also had five cases of Covid-19 to lament and three will not be able to play against Lens," coach Pascal Dupraz said.